dhis2/training-docs/content/tracker_use/tg_tracker_capture_android.md

 ### Log in to the Android App

-Server URL : the academy instance URL
+Server URL : the academy instance URL (make sure to share this with the participants)

 Username: android1